simonewebdesign/simonewebdesign/source/_posts/2017-elixir-metaprogramming.md

 Introduce concepts to the reader by talking about [**homoiconicity**](https://en.wikipedia.org/wiki/Homoiconicity)

+Languages such as LISP were (and still are) popular (or gain interest) because of things like homoiconicity and recursion.
+This paragraph sucks, but you will rephrase it properly.

 ## File -> String -> AST -> String -> File

 (there should really be a circle svg drawing here)